OlinDSA2025/olindsa2025.github.io/in_class/day07.md

   A --> D
 ```

+Question for us to work through together: How would we prove that Kahn's algorithm is correct?

 ## Dijkstra's Algorithm

 I have some companion slides to go along with the presentation of [Dijkstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm).
 I'll have these up on the projector, but you can [access the slides](graphsearch_slides.pdf) using this link.
+Don't pull them up just yet.

 Before we introduce Dijkstra's algorithm, we need to briefly introduce the idea of weighted graphs.
 Imagine that in addition to storing the neighbors of each vertex in our graph, we also store an edge weight.
 Here is what a graph might look like with edge weights added.